Skip to main content

 A World Cup weekend in Toronto runs $1,578–$2,178 per person depending on whether you attend a neutral or Canada match.
 Full breakdown using FIFA official Category 2 ticket pricing and real WC match-weekend hotel rates from Booking.com.

 Toronto has a split cost profile that no other host city shares.
 A neutral group-stage weekend runs $1,578 per person.
-Swap in one of Canada’s three home games and the same trip jumps to $2,178, a $600 increase driven entirely by FIFA’s host-nation ticket pricing.
-That single variable makes Toronto either one of the best-value host cities or one of the priciest, depending on which match you attend.
+For Canada’s single Toronto home match — the June 12 opener against Bosnia-Herzegovina — the same trip jumps to $2,178, a $600 increase driven entirely by FIFA’s host-nation ticket pricing.
+(Canada’s other two group games are in Vancouver, not Toronto.)
+That one date makes Toronto either one of the best-value host cities or one of the priciest, depending on whether you attend the opener or a neutral group match.

 The rest of the cost structure is favorable: best venue transit in the tournament, mid-range hotels, and a compressed stadium district where everything is walkable.
 Here is the full breakdown.